 "Because obviously," my friend continued, "we all have to come to grips with the fact that no-one's coming.
 No-one's going to save us."

 I thought about how the mark of a follower of Christ is to believe in miracles, in magic, in angels and prophetic dreams and saints.
 I thought about which is more sublime, more clear-eyed, harder: to stop waiting, to harden your heart against waiting; or to wait in hope, your whole life, for someone you know will never come.
-I thought about how Catholicism ends with a wedding.
+I thought about how the greatest story ever told ends with a wedding.

 |FROM THE NORTH SIDE OF THE SILVER LAKE RESERVOIR.|